 Posted: July 19, 2017

-If the GDPR does apply, we recommend the organization begin preparing for the May 25, 2018 effective date now by performing data mapping, system inventory, data subject right applicability and exceptions and ensuring protection of the personal data they collect is adequate.
+If the GDPR does apply, we recommend you begin preparing for the May 25, 2018 effective date now.
+Readiness includes data mapping, system inventory, data subject right applicability and exceptions and ensuring protection of the personal data collected meets the regulatory standards.

 We understand compliance with these requirements can be difficult to manage.
 Please feel free to reach out to email@example.com for more information on the GDPR requirements, how to comply, or any other privacy, security or compliance matters or visit us here.